While boat thefts are generally decreasing, they still happen.1

-Remove personal property and valuable documents.
+Remove personal property and valuable documents

 If you have personal property on your boat, like electronics, fishing equipment, or boating equipment, either move it out of site or off the boat entirely.
 If you aren’t using the boat, it’s best to remove the registration, document papers, and the boat title.

-Choose a marina wisely.
+Choose a marina wisely

 If you are storing your boat in a marina, be sure to choose one with good lighting and full-time security.
 The marina employees should be aware of your boat and when you are using it.
 The sooner a marina employee is aware your boat is missing, the sooner you can be alerted and the better odds you’ll have of getting your property back.

 Your boat is meant to be used and enjoyed.
 Practice some safety tips to keep your boat safe from theft so you can enjoy hours on the open water.
-Check out the infographic below to see some facts about boat theft and more safety tips.

 Katherine has had several years of experience developing and executing multichannel marketing campaigns, but actually started her career path in journalism.
 Though she switched gears, she continues to be driven by the need to deliver information that can be helpful for individuals.
 As an owner of two rescue dogs, she is most interested in technology and products that allow her to keep a close eye on her pets when she’s away.
 Learn more